One of the simplest fused glass items to make has got to be simple round glass cabochons. Well, that’s what I thought, but there is a catch, or two.

 Next I removed the cabochons from the shelf and cleaned them up.
 Then I found the next problem.
-All, and I mean all, of the opalescent cabochons had picked up the Thin Fire kiln paper, while the transparents were clean.
+All, and I mean all, of the opalescent cabochons had picked up the Thin Fire kiln paper, while the transparent was clean.

 I did manage to clean this off, for the most part, but it still left a nasty scummy bottom to the cabs.
-The thought of then sanding or grinding all of these and then fire polishing them again was just too much to bear at the time, so I simply put them aside until I could find a solution.
+The thought of then sanding all of these on wet and dry sandpaper or grinding on my little glass grinder, and then fire polishing them again was just too much to bear at the time, so I simply put them aside until I could find a solution.